 The Tribe Cooks: Patricia Greenberg-Grunfeld Makes Dishes with Ingredients on Hand

 We had a lovely and informative time “in” Patricia’s kitchen, along with her charming daughter Gabriella.
 They wrote a book about simple healthy foods and showed us how easy they are to make.
-Here are the recipes that Patricia makes in this video.
 Check out Patricia’s website here.

 Sunday Salon: Karen Karbo on Self-Acceptance